 You should rely only on the information contained in this prospectus.
 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained in this prospectus or any accompanying supplement to this prospectus.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or any accompanying prospectus supplement as if we had authorized it.
-This prospectus and any prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
+This prospectus and any prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of any grospectus supplement is unlawful to make such an offer or solicitation in such jurisdiction.
 The information contained in this prospectus and any prospectus supplement is accurate as of the dates on their respective covers only.
 Our business, financial condition, results of operations and prospects may have changed since such dates.
 We will update these documents to reflect material changes only as required by law.

-This prospectus is part of a registration statement that we have filed with the U.S. Securities and Exchange Commission ("SEC") using the "shelf' registration process.
+This prospectus is part of a registration statement that we have filed with the U.S. Securities and Exchange Commission ("SEC") using the "shelf" registration process.
 Under the shelf registration process, we may offer, from time to time, up to \$300,000,000 of our Securities on terms to be determined at the time of the offering.
 This prospectus provides you with a general description of the Securities that we may offer.
 Each time we use this prospectus to offer Securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 We may sell the Securities through underwriters or dealers, "at-the-market" to or through a market maker, into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
 The identities of such underwriters, dealers, market makers or agents, as the case may be, will be described in one or more supplements to this prospectus.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-To the extent required by law, we will amend or supplement the information contained in this prospectus and any accompanying prospectus supplement to reflect any material changes to such information subsequent to the date of the prospectus and any accompanying prospectus supplement and prior to the completion of any offering pursuant to the prospectus and any accompanying prospectus supplement.
-Please carefully read this prospectus and any accompanying prospectus supplement together with any exhibits, the additional information described under "Additional Information" and "Risk Factors" before you make an investment decision.
+To the extent required by law, we will amend or supplement the information contained in this prospectus and any accompanying prospectus supplement to reflect any material changes to such information subsequent to the date of the prospectus and any accompanying prospectus supplement to gether with any exhibits, the additional information described under "Additional Information" and "Risk Factors" before you make an investment decision.